 Statistical Gender Differences in NPD

 Narcissistic personality disorder affects roughly 6.2% of America’s adult population.
 However, this statistic masks a significant difference in the rates of affected men and affected women.
 While approximately 7.7% of men have diagnosable NPD, just 4.8% of women have diagnosable symptoms of the disorder.
 There are also differences among racial/ethnic groups of women.
-Among women, African-American and Hispanic/Latino women have the highest NPD risks.
+Among women, African-American and Hispanic/Latino women have the highest narcissistic personaility disorder risks in women.

 Narcissistic personality disorder also affects women in different ways than it affects men.
 Specifically, a woman diagnosed with NPD has a lower chance of experiencing disabling symptoms than a man diagnosed with the disorder.
-However, this does not mean that women don’t develop problems serious enough to require a doctor’s care in a women’s treatment center equipped to help people affected by NPD or other personality disorders.
-That’s because, by definition, diagnosable personality disorders can have a negative impact on the ability to maintain personal and social relationships, lead a functional life and experience a sense of well-being.
+However, this does not mean that women do not develop problems serious enough to require a doctor’s care in a women’s mental health treatment center equipped to help people affected by NPD or other personality disorders.
+That is because, by definition, diagnosable personality disorders can have a negative impact on the ability to maintain personal and social relationships, lead a functional life and experience a sense of well-being.